MidnightDreamerX17/skill20/Optional/Feats.md

 - **Psionic Shot** (requires Psionic Power skill) - You can spend 2 Psionic Power Points to add 2d6 psionic damage to one ranged attack.
 - **Psionic Talent** (specific) - Your maximum Psionic Power Points are increased by 2.
 This feat is linked to an Intelligence bonus, so for example, if your Intelligence is 14, then you can buy this feat for INT Bonus +1 and INT Bonus +2.
 - **Psionic Weapon** (requires Psionic Power skill) - You can spend 2 Psionic Power Points to add 2d6 psionic damage to one weapon attack.
+- **Quadruple-Wielding** (requires at least four arms, Triple-Wielding) - You can quadruple-wield normally.
 - **Quick Roll** - The character can choose to lose all attack actions in order to gain a +5 bonus to move through enemies.
 - **Rapid Metabolism** - Your Constitution bonus, if +1 or higher, is doubled while resting.
 - **Read Spellshadow** - The character gains a bonus of +4 to identify magic in the astral plane.